variantstudios/westlakewine.com/pages/beer-specials/index.md

 description: 'Best beer selection in Greeley, including an eclectic  selection of micro brews and imports.'
 subtitle:
 permalink: /beer-specials/
-pdf_path: /assets/pdf/website beer ad 4.27.16.pdf
+pdf_path: /assets/pdf/website beer ad b.pdf
 ---

-The best Beer Selection in Greeley, including an eclectic selection of micro brews.
-The latest Beer Specials on sale today at Westlake Wine & Spirits.
+The best Beer Selection in Greeley, including an eclectic selection of micro brews. &nbsp;The latest Beer Specials on sale today at Westlake Wine & Spirits.

-All sales while supplies last–Sale prices good through Tuesday, May 3, 2016.
+All sales while supplies last–Sale prices good through Tuesday, May10, 2016.

 <object data="{{ page.pdf_path }}" type="application/pdf" width="100%" height="800px" internalinstanceid="11">It appears you don't have a PDF plugin for this browser.
 No biggie... you can [click here to download the PDF file.]({{ page.pdf_path }})</object>